google/ndprbrd/README.md

 Disclaimer: This is not an official Google product.

 This daemon has a very specific purpose: to give the same IPv6 prefix /64 to several network interfaces using radvd without creating L2 bridge and without need to configure DHCPv6.
-It's designed to use together with [ndppd](https://github.com/DanielAdolfsson/ndppd) for case if ISP gives single /64 without delegating a bigger prefix to your router.
+It's designed to be used together with [ndppd](https://github.com/DanielAdolfsson/ndppd) for case if ISP gives single /64 without delegating a bigger prefix to your router.

 Below are 2 sample setups - the simple one which doesn't need ndprbrd, and the more complicated one which makes use of it.
 The simple setup sets the base for the more complicated one.